andrealommen/PHY309/assignments/hw6.md

 Don't forget the 8 points that we are looking for in your solutions (see the peer evaluation checklist for them).

+In order to make sure you get your context and meaning/make sense points, next to your answers, please put a “c”with circle around it for context, and an “m” with a circle around it for meaning.

 ______________________________________________________________________________